Claim your special Classic FM £40 discount on an Amazon Echo Show

 To sign up for the £40 discount on Amazon’s Echo Show 5 (3rd Gen), simply provide your name and email address via the sign-up site here.

-You will receive an email from Classic FM containing your unique promotional code and will be redirected to the product page on Amazon’s website, where you can redeem your discounted device.
+You will receive an email from Classic FM containing your unique promotional code and will be redirected to the product page on Amazon’s website, where you can redeem your discounted device while stocks last.
 T&Cs apply.

 Find out more about Classic FM’s upgrade to DAB+ here.